bibliodatos/bibliodatos/capstone/deliverables.md

 Some areas of interest that are outside of the scope of this analysis were discovered.

 * Temporal analysis would be helpful to see what kind of seasonal trends exist.
-We only had sales posting data for one month and Acme has not historical data in this market space.
+We only had sales posting data for one month and Acme has no historical data in this market space.
 Search engine analytics might offer insights.
-We did analyze the posting data we had looking for day of the week patterns which you can see on this [visualization](visuals/day.html).
+We did analyze the available posting data for day of the week patterns which you can see on this [visualization](visuals/day.html).

 * A breakeven analysis to determine the number of units that would need to be sold to profit from the new venture is essential but outside our scope.

 * No attempt was made develop a means to predict or evaluate the price of an individual vehicle.
-By looking at the Ford F150 visualization we can see that there are some vehicles that are both below average price and below average mileage.
+By looking at the [Ford F150 scatterplot](cars.html) we can see that there are some vehicles that are both below average price and below average mileage.
+A similar analysis of other common models would be a start.
+Additional factors beyond mileage and age should be analyzed.

+* An analysis to develop search patterns to identify fixer-upper cars should be done to help Acme sales staff find potential inventory for purchase.

+* The review of local competition in this report was not in-depth.
+We looked at raw number of dealers in a city compared to the number of local vehicles.
+Undoubtedly not all dealers have similar sized business.
+A competitive analysis should be done.

+* Highway driving vs. city driving was investigated.
+We looked to see if we could find localities that may have above average condition cars based on easier driving patterns.
+We found a data source for highway miles travelled by county.
+We found that some counties have many travelled miles but those miles are very likely from transient traffic and aren't indicative of locally owned cars.